Hausa people: Food

 The most common food that the Hausa people prepare consists of grains, such as sorghum, millet, rice, or maize, which are ground into flour for a variety of different kinds of dishes.
 This food is popularly known as tuwo in the Hausa language.

 Usually, breakfast consists of cakes and dumplings made from ground beans and fried, known as kosai; or made from wheat flour soaked for a day, fried and served with sugar or chili, known as funkaso.
 Both of these cakes can be served with porridge and sugar known as kunu or koko.
 Lunch or dinner usually feature a heavy porridge with soup and stew known as tuwo da miya.
 The soup and stew are usually prepared with ground or chopped tomatoes, onions, and local spices.

 Spices and other vegetables, such as spinach, pumpkin, or okra, are added to the soup during preparation.
 The stew is prepared with meat, which can include goat or cow meat, but not pork, due to Islamic food restrictions.
 Beans, peanuts, and milk are also served as a complementary protein diet for the Hausa people.

-The most famous of all Hausa food is most likely Suya, a spicy shish kebab like skewered meat which is a popular food item in various parts of Nigeria and is enjoyed as a delicacy in much of West Africa and balangu or gashi.
+The most famous of all Hausa food is most likely suya, also known as tsire, a peanut and chili-spiced skewered meat dish that is a popular food item in various parts of Nigeria and is enjoyed as a delicacy in much of West Africa and has become a prominent feature of Nigerian food in the diaspora.

 A dried version of Suya is called Kilishi.